Learn about actual and potential costs

 Buyers should prioritize vendors that are located nearby to reduce shipping costs and times.

 Buyers should look for providers that offer high-quality televisions.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers need to include the date when proposals are due.

 Buyers should indicate the date by which the televisions need to be delivered.

 Buyers should indicate how they want the televisions packaged and shipped.

 Evaluate major factors to mitigate risk

 The upstream supply chain for televisions poses moderate risk.
-Television manufacturers rely primarily on semiconductors, copper wiring, glass products and plastics in production.
-Second-tier suppliers, such as copper foundries, petroleum refineries and semiconductor machinery manufacturers, as well as first tier glass product manufacturers, require very complex facilities and machinery.
-In...
+Television manufacturers rely primarily on semiconductors, copper wiring, glass products and plastics for production.
+Second tier suppliers, such as copper foundries, petroleum refineries and semiconductor machinery manufacturers, as well as first tier glass product manufacturers, require complex facilities and machinery.
+These...
 Subscribe to learn more.